Arthur Robert Hinks: Measurement of the solar parallax

 Hinks published the Cambridge results in November 1901, but this was far from the end of the task.
 The results from all the participating observatories had to be collated and analysed, a monumental feat which initially fell to Loewy in Paris.
 An additional problem was that it was not clear how the different measurement uncertainties should be treated, especially as different observatories used different methods to calculate the apparent position of Eros.
 Hinks also participated in this initial period, publishing a comparison of his Cambridge results with those from the Lick Observatory on Mount Hamilton, California, and from the Goodsell Observatory near Minneapolis, Minnesota.
 However Hinks became increasingly concerned about the systematic errors in several of the results, and published his own provisional result for the solar parallax in 1904, based on photographic observations from nine observatories.

-Hinks continued to work on the problem as secretary of the Royal Astronomical Society, a post he held from 1903 to 1913 – he admitted himself that solar parallax work it took up most of his time at the Cambridge Observatory, although he did publish other papers.
+Hinks continued to work on the problem as secretary of the Royal Astronomical Society, a post he held from 1903 to 1913 – he admitted himself that solar parallax work took up most of his time at the Cambridge Observatory, although he did publish other papers.
 When Loewy died suddenly in 1907 (aged 74), Hinks appears to have taken over the final reduction of the data.
 The final result was published in 1909: the solar parallax was 8.807 ± 0.0027 arcseconds, slightly larger than the 8.80 arcseconds that Newcomb had calculated and that had been internationally accepted since 1896.